 So which of these gloves will win the “best running gloves” award?
 It depends on your desired usage.

 - For ultra cold weather, we probably like the North Face as our first choice.

 - If you are purely going for comfort but your version of “cold” is more like 45 degrees, you would like the Smart Wool.

 - As for the best all-around, factoring in overall versatility, it is a close contest between the Manzella and the Pearl Izumi.

 One thing is for sure – anything we tested is only on the list because it belongs in the conversation.
 There is no junk on this list….
 You can’t go wrong with any, but just make sure you match the glove’s strengths with what you would be using them for.
 At the end of the day, be sure you also think about the gloves in concert with the rest of your ensemble.
 The right cold weather running outfit is a system, incorporating your base layers, thermal running tights, a quality winter running jacket, headwear, and the right shoes for the type of running you will do.

 Once you have your core in good shape, don’t forget about keeping your head and neck warm — failure to do so will make you instantly uncomfortable.
+Keep your core warm, cover exposed skin, and protect your extremities.
 If you get this system right, you just might find that (like us) fall, winter, and spring is indeed the best time to run.
 It is all about staying comfortable and getting outside!